fluxo-js/fluxo/README.md

 On Fluxo, the store is a convenient wrapper to your literal javascript objects or array with literal objects.
-It resembles a simplified version of Backbone's models and collections with some key changes.
-On the Fluxo.Store/Collection you don't have any method to make server requests, you also only have a very simple event emission that is triggered when the store/collection changes.
+It resembles a simplified version of Backbone's models and collections without server request.

 You can create stores like this: